 The lesson learned from all of this is to calmly make informed decisions and educate ourselves adopt healthier lifestyles.
 Practicing the principles of The 7 Essentials empowers you with vibrant health and gives you an edge with prevention.

 There are many other tests that are available that can help detect Breast Cancer (and other cancers) at the cellular level, sometimes years before they are detected with the traditional cancer markers.
-The TK 1 test measures an enzyme that is released when pre-cancerous cells and malignant cells are actively dividing.
-The Cancer Profile test detects specific hormones that are produced when cancer cells are active.
+The Ivy Gene test measures free circulating Cancer DNA in the blood.
+Checking inflammatory markers can also be a great way to monitor the development of breast cancer.

 Thermography also holds promise for very early detection.
 Thermography can detect physiological changes in the breast at a cellular level, years, before tumors are detected on a mammogram.